Proverbs 12:10 A good man is concerned for the welfare of his animals

 • Please bring the consent forms (Treatment Form and Blood work Form) with you.
 If you have not already filled them out, please allow a few extra minutes at the clinic to sign the forms.
 Make sure we have the phone number(s) where you can be reached at all times during the day.

 • You will be encouraged to have pre-anesthetic blood work run for your pet.
 We check the kidneys, liver, and other parameters to make sure all are functioning well.
-If your pet is older (considered to be in his/her senior years), we strongly recommend testing.
+If your pet is older (considered to be in his/her senior years), we require testing.

 • The doctor reserves the right to cancel any surgery if it is in the best interest of the pet.
 This may occur if permission is withheld for recommended blood testing or use of fluids, or if testing shows abnormalities.